jhylin/ML1-1_small_mols_in_ChEMBL/README.md

 ---

-As on 26/9/24:
+As on 3/10/24:

-* Only really need to use either set_output(transformation="polars") or set_config(transformation="polars") once to get polars df output, configured plot of features and coefficients for ease of html viewing plus still pending checks on predicted probabilities
+* Working on the 4th post to evaluate logistic regression model - adding ROC curve and update code to plot confusion matrix

 * ETA: hopefully within the last quarter of the year for the first lot (i.e. ML 1-1-1 to 1-1-4) at least!